 Planning an epic trip all across Germany or even Europe itself?

-Don’t worry – we’ve got you covered!
+Don’t worry – I’ve got you covered!

 For more cool hostel guides around Germany and Europe, check out:

 Final Thoughts on the Best Hostels in Berlin

 “Icke bin bereit!” (berlin for “I’m ready”) Berlin is ready to be explored!
 With hundreds of hostels and an exploding tourism scene, it can be difficult to choose where to stay, but hopefully, with the help of my guide on the best hostels in Berlin, you’ll have a much better idea of choosing.
 That way you can spend time on what matters most – exploring Berlin!
 And maybe partying..?

 Walk along the wall that divided the East and West, have a picnic in the abandoned Templehof airfield, get lost in a museum, enjoy the culture and the history in this timeless city.

 Wondering if Berlin is a safe city to stay at?
 No need to worry!
 In my experience, all cities in Germany can be considered over-the-top safe and especially clean.

 If you can’t decide which hostel to stay at, my top recommendation is the Grand Hostel Berlin.
 It’s one of the cheapest hostels in Berlin, and a great all-rounder when it comes to budget accommodation.

 And for transparency’s sake, please know that some of the links in our content are affiliate links.
 That means that if you book your accommodation, buy your gear, or sort your insurance through our link, we earn a small commission (at no extra cost to you).
 That said, we only link to the gear we trust and never recommend services we don’t believe are up to scratch.
 Again, thank you!